arthur360cgf/arthur360cgf/README.md

 I'm currently a junior programmer and a CS student at UESPI Parnaíba.
 - 📫 you can reach me: arthurmattei115@gmail.com
 - 🌱 I’m currently studing to be a full stack java programmer
+- 🌱 I'm currently learning about machine learning with python

 <div align="center">
   <a href="https://github.com/arthur360cgf">